kimble4/CrossMgr/helptxt/Menu-Edit.md

 It is important for the Excel file not to be open in Excel (otherwise this will cause a file sharing error).

+## Give unfinshed riders a finish time...

+This feature allows you to allocate a 'virtual' finish time to DNF or DNS riders.
+This gives them credit for the distance they were able to cover during the race.

+Times recorded after the rider's DNF time will be deleted, and a new final time of the specified value will be added.

+Use with caution: There is no undo.
+It is recommended that you make a backup of the race file before using this.

+This may have unexpected effects if the new finish time is close to a previous lap time - you should inspect the rider's times after using this feature.